VladimirMarkelov/pwatch/README.md

 Even when a process exits, `PWatch` does not remove the process graphs.
 It keeps displaying the last registered values, and add a message (it replaces CPU's "+/-" bottom line) how much time ago the process finished.
 It is very useful to check what happens before the process exited or crashed without constant staring at the screen.

+## Screenshot

+Hotkey `F2` saves the screen to a file in the current working directory.
+The name of the file starts with `shot-` followed by the current time in format `YearMonthDay-HourMiniuteSecond`.
+The file extension is `.txt`.
+If a file with the same name exists(e.g., the hotkey was pressed a few times a second), it is overwritten.

 ## License